Marty O'Halloran: International representative

 O'Halloran made his sole national representative appearance in the bow seat of the Australian men's heavyweight eight at 1985 World Rowing Championships in Hazewinkel.
 That crew rowed to a ninth placing.

 Professional career

 O'Halloran started out at USP Needham as an advertising Account Manager in Melbourne in 1986 - the same year that the Needham and DDB agency networks merged worldwide.
 He moved to DDB Auckland in 1988 and rose to become CEO of the New Zealand operation.
 In 2005 he was appointed Australasian Chairman and CEO and from 2009 he performed that role from New Zealand.

 In July 2020 he was named to succeed Wendy Clark as the Global CEO of DDB Worldwide.
+O'Halloran moved into the role of Global Chairman DDB Worldwide in October 2023 and was succeeded as Global CEO by Alex Lubar.